理由(=riyuu):How to make excuses & explain reasons in Japanese (Request Lesson)

 Do you want stronger language?
 Try the following!

-=because of ~, caused by~, to indicate whose fault something is, thanks to~+negative or positive result
+= because of ~, caused by~, to indicate whose fault something is, thanks to~ result (emotion involved.)

 Ex. 猛暑のお陰で野菜が高くなった。